-- 15.2 Contributions.
-Effective July 1, 2014, the Department shall contribute \$883.50 per employee per month to the Las Vegas Metropolitan Police Department Employees Health and Welfare Trust. - 15.3 Deductions.
+- 15.1 Health Insurance.
+The PPA will participate in the Las Vegas Metropolitan Police Department Employee's Health and Welfare Trust. - 15.2 Contributions.
+Effective July 1, 2016, the Department shall contribute \$883.50 per employee per month to the Las Vegas Metropolitan Police Department Employees Health and Welfare Trust.
+The Department and the Association agree to open this Article for negotiations no later than February 1, 2017 and February 1, 2018. - 15.3 Deductions.
 The Department and the Association agree the Trust is authorized and responsible to determine contribution amounts for employee dependents.
 Once the dependent contribution amounts are established, whether retroactive or prospective, the Department is hereby authorized to automatically deduct from the paycheck of each employee in the bargaining unit the dependent contribution amount specified by the Trust.
-Prior to such deductions being made, employees will be given 30 days notice of dependent contribution changes to allow for optional withdrawal of coverage for dependent(s).
-If the parties agree that the PPA's Health and Welfare Trust participants will join the Clark County self-funded health plan, upon transitioning to the County plan, this language will no longer apply. - 15.4 Flexible Spending Account.
-The Department is responsible for administering and maintaining a flexible spending account. - 15.5 Retirement Medical Trust Fund.
+Prior to such deductions being made, employees will be given 30 days notice of dependent contribution changes to allow for optional withdrawal of coverage for dependent(s). - 15.4 Flexible Spending Account.
+The Department is responsible for administering and maintaining a flexible spending account. - 15.5 Employee Benefit Trust (EBT).
 Effective July 1, 2002, the Association did join a trust fund for the purpose of funding health insurance coverage for retirees.

-The above-referenced Retirement Trust is established for the purpose of subsidizing the retiree's cost of health insurance coverage for those who retire after July 1, 2001.
-The Retirement Trust has been established in accordance with federal and State laws applicable to employee benefit trust funds (26 USC 501(c)(9)).
-The monies contributed to the Retirement Trust shall be used only for retiree health insurance premiums or health service expenses.
+The above-referenced EBT is established for the purpose of subsidizing the retiree's cost of health insurance coverage for those who retire after July 1, 2001.
+The EBT has been established in accordance with federal and State laws applicable to employee benefit trust funds (26 USC 501(c)(9)).
+The monies contributed to the EBT shall be used only for retiree health insurance premiums or health service expenses.
 The employee's contribution shall be made by automatically deducting the specified amount from the paycheck of eligible employees prior to any taxes being withheld.
 The amount of the payroll deduction shall be determined by the Trust.

-To be vested in the Retirement Trust, an employee must meet the minimum contribution requirement established by the Trust.
-Upon retirement of an employee who has not met the minimum contribution requirement, the Department may, with the employee's consent, deduct from the employee's sick leave cash out and contribute to the Retirement trust the amount necessary (as determined according to the rules of the Retirement Trust) to meet the minimum contribution requirement of the Retirement Trust.
+To be vested in the EBT, an employee must meet the minimum contribution requirement established by the Trust.
+Upon retirement of an employee who has not met the minimum contribution requirement, the Department may, with the employee's consent, deduct from the employee's sick leave cash out and contribute to the EBT the amount necessary (as determined according to the rules of the EBT) to meet the minimum contribution requirement of the EBT.

-Annotation: All issues regarding the operation of the Trust are exclusive of this collective bargaining agreement.
-Final decisions on contributions, benefits, and Trust operations are the sole responsibility of the trustees of the Retirement Medical Trust Fund.
+All issues regarding the operation of the Health Trust and the EBT are exclusive of this collective bargaining agreement.
+Final decisions on contributions, benefits, and Trust operations are the sole responsibility of the trustees of the Health Trust and the EBT.